stinkgen/vibeRAG/README.md

 This rig is constantly evolving.
 Here's the upgrade manifest:

+*   **Better Config and LLM Management:** Add more flexible LLM router and configuration.
 *   **Agent Command Center:** Dedicated UI for managing specialized AI agents (beyond just Presentation/Research).
 Think tuning, orchestration, the whole nine yards.
 *   **Smarter Agents:** Jacking up the Presentation/Research agents with deeper reasoning, planning, and more tool integrations.
 *   **Sensory Overload:** Adding Text-to-Speech (TTS), Speech-to-Text (STT), and Image Generation.
 Interact with data in new ways.